 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Free Slurpee Day 2022

-Summer is coming, which means it’s time to switch to a “cold drinks only” diet.
-Luckily, beloved convenience store 7-Eleven has your back: On Monday, July 11th, 2022 (otherwise known as 7-Eleven’s birthday), it’s Free Slurpee Day!
+Monday, July 11, 2022 (otherwise known as 7-Eleven’s birthday), is Slurpee Day!
 Between 11 a.m. and 7 p.m. you can go into any participating 7-Eleven and receive a free, 12-ounce Slurpee in the flavor of your choice.
-With a minimum of 34 flavors available across America (and even more if you like to mix your own drink), there’s something for everyone.
+With at least 34 flavors available across America, and even more if you like to mix your own drink, plus What the Fanta, a special limited-time-only Slurpee Day 2022 flavor, there’s something for everyone.

 The Slurpee was invented by accident

-They say that necessity is the mother of invention, and one brave drinks pioneer is the proof.
-In 1959, the soda fountain in Omar Knedlik’s Kansas Dairy Queen franchise was often malfunctioning, so he started storing his soda in the freezer instead.
-Customers loved the semi-frozen pop, and began requesting them (the high sugar content means that soda does not completely freeze).
 Realizing he had a slushy phenomenon on his hands, Knedlik began tinkering with a car air conditioner and eventually created an all-in-one machine that could create the drinks.
 He called it the ICEE.
-But the Slurpee’s invention story wasn’t over yet…
+But that was just the beginning of Slurpee’s invention story.

 What’s in a name?

 The ICEE Company, which first distributed Knedlik’s ICEE drink, allowed businesses to license a specified number of ICEE dispensing machines and own exclusive distribution rights in their territories.
 One of these businesses was 7-Eleven, which started using the “ICEE machines” in their store, with drinks of the same name.